ogoerens/master/Master/README.md

 1. Clone the repository to your local machine using `git clone https://github.com/ogoerens/master.git`.
 2. Navigate to the `Master` directory with `cd master/Master`.
-3. Run `mvn clean install` to build and install the application.
+3. Run `mvn clean compile assembly:single` to build and install the application.

+## Run
+To run the application use:
+`java -jar /target/Master-1-jar-with-dependencies.jar -x` where -x has to be substituted by one of the options explained below.

 ## Usage
 The framework provides several command line options: